Virtual Staging vs Real Staging: The Pros & Cons

 • It can give a wrong first impression

 Virtual Staging.
-Office space 3D visualization by PIXREADY
+Office Space 3D Visualization by PIXREADY

 Will Virtual Staging Become the New Norm?